deckardsworkspace/how-to-test/README.md

 The unit tests only cover the backend.
 There are no unit tests yet for the frontend, but part of it is covered by the E2E tests.

-The project is bootstrap with support for [Vitest](https://vitest.dev/), so unit tests for the frontend can be added easily in the future.
+The project has been bootstrapped with support for [Vitest](https://vitest.dev/), so unit tests for the frontend can be added easily in the future.

 ## License